valantic-CEC-Deutschland-GmbH/valantic-revealjs/README.md

 This repo contains reveal.js boilerplate code in our corporate identity design

+### Presentation History

+Select a branch from the github UI to view the conference summary.

 ### Full setup

 1. Install [Node.js](http://nodejs.org/) (9.0.0 or later)